top of page

 • Responding to suggestions with genuine questions: "Tell me more about how that would work" or "What problem would this solve?"

-Behavior 6 that Builds Psychological Safety: Asking Open-Ended Questions
+Behavior Six that Builds Psychological Safety: Asking Open-Ended Questions

-Open-ended questions are questions that can't be answered with a simple "yes" or "no." They typically begin with words like "what," "how," "tell me about," or "describe," and they invite the other person to share their thinking, observations, or concerns in their own words.
+Open-ended questions are those that can't be answered with a simple "yes" or "no." They typically begin with words like "what," "how," "tell me about," or "describe."
+These questions invite the other person to share their thinking, observations, or concerns in their own words.

 The questions we ask shape the conversations teams have.
 Closed questions like "Is everything on track?" or "Did you understand the briefing?" invite short answers that may not reflect reality.
 Open-ended questions like "What challenges are you running into?" or "What questions do you have about today's work?" create space for people to surface what they know and think.